OutSystems/docs-support/src/release-info/11/side-effects-breaking-changes.md

 **Workaround**: Change the application logic to ensure that there are no recursive iterations of a list.

+#### Logic

+37\. <a name="bc-37"></a>

+**Issue**: JSONDeserialize widget no longer truncates Decimals that are parsed to Text.

+**Runtime**: Mobile, Web

+**Rationale**: When using JSONDeserialized widget in Server Actions to deserialize a JSON string data to a record or list.
+If the deserialized data type contains a Text attribute but in the JSON string data that attribute value is sent as a Decimal, the trailing zeros are preserved when deserializing that Decimal attribute to Text.

+For example, the sent decimal values `10.000` and `10.1000` are deserialized to `10.000` and `10.1000` and not to `10` and `10.1`.

+**Workaround**: To truncate a value, change the deserialized attribute data type to Decimal instead of  Text.

 ### Introduced in Platform Server Oct.2019

 **Issue**:  Integrations with external databases that use Oracle Database 10g Release 2 will stop working.